 Finding a great Christmas sweater is the easy part when you’re perusing the options at Lands’ End.
 With all these holiday event invites flooding in, you’re going to want to put your sweater to good use while mixing it up with some creative flair.

-Crew neck isn’t a style, for many of us it’s a way of life.
+The crew neck isn’t a style; for many of us, it’s a way of life.
 Use its flexible look to your benefit.
 Try a flannel shirt underneath that matches the sweater.
 Either plaid or solid, the flannel will pull together comfort and style.
-Otherwise there’s the option to wear a solid colored button down shirt.
+Otherwise, there’s the option to wear a solid-colored button-down shirt.
 Lands’ End has plenty of color options to add that extra touch to the look you’re going for.

 While most turtles are waiting for winter to pass beneath the ice, your turtleneck is looking forward to the smell of apple pie, the crackling fireplace, and the holiday cheer.
 A solid white turtleneck can be that extra bit of warmth when you expect you’ll be going to a holiday party at the infamous Arctic tundra…a.k.a.
 Bob’s house.
 Even if somebody else is wearing a white turtleneck, you get to show off your unique Christmas sweater in all its glory.

 While the sweater is representing your style up top, you can play around with plenty of other options below.